 Everyone’s favourite naturalist, Sir David Attenborough, returns to our screens tonight with a brand-new one-off documentary.
-Called Extinction: The Facts (a follow-up to last year’s Climate Change: The Facts), it will look at how human overpopulation, rampant over-consumption, the illegal wildlife trade, climate change, overfishing, pollution, and land-use change are all driving the loss of biodiversity across the world.
+Called Extinction: The Facts (a follow-up to last year’s Climate Change: The Facts), it will look at how human population growth, rampant over-consumption, the illegal wildlife trade, climate change, overfishing, pollution, and land-use change are all driving the loss of biodiversity across the world.

 While I’m sure the show will be a fascinating one-hour, it will probably make for gloomy and uncomfortable viewing.
 But programmes like this are crucial to explaining to huge audiences around the world how human activity causes extinction, why we haven’t acted sooner, and what we can do to help moving forward at this critical turning point in the Earth’s history.

 Extinction is a fact of life – a natural and necessary consequence of evolution.
 It explains why dinosaurs, trilobites, sabre-toothed cats and mammoths no longer share our planet with us.
 Just as every individual that is born will die, every species that evolves will eventually become extinct.
 Some species may give rise to descendants through the process of evolution as the environment changes around them.
 Others, however, may vanish without a trace, leaving no line of descent whatsoever.

 Most of the time, extinction is fairly consistent – as one species dies out, another is born.
 But during the history of Earth, there have been several periods where extinctions occurred at significantly elevated levels.
 These are called extinction events.